justUmen/PopUpLearn/README.md

 Line specific variables start with #!# , and they shouldn't contains spaces.

-.pul files are case sensitive, so be careful with capital letters
+.pul files are case sensitive, so be careful with uppercase letters...

 Avoid double \ ! (like in GameScript quizzes) need to transform into four \